short-greg/zenkai/docs/source/intro/getting_started.rst

 1. forward

-This is the forward same as the method in Pytorch.
+This is the forward same as the method in PyTorch.

 1. assess_y
 2. step